Stellenbosch University: Faculties

-The Southern African node of the Pan-African University is based in South Africa and will concentrate on space sciences.

 This decision was connected with South Africa's bid to host the Square Kilometre Array of radio telescopes.
 In September 2009 Jean-Pierre Ezin, African Union commissioner for science, said the node at the University of Stellenbosch in South Africa was hoped to open in February 2010.
 According to University World News, however, "The PAU project continues in other regions although Southern Africa has been lagging behind."

 Sports facilities

 Stellenbosch University has the facilities for the more than 30 competitive and recreational sports that are supported by the university include Danie Craven Stadium, Indoor and Outdoor Swimming Pools, the Coetzenburg Centre, a multi-purpose center for ceremonies and indoor sports, playing fields, including two artificial hockey fields, a gymnasium, and a new football complex.

 Sporting codes

 The university offers several sports to its students.
 Some of them are athletics, bouldering, badminton, basketball, canoeing, cricket, cross country running, cycling, fencing, golf, gymnastics, field hockey, judo, kendo, netball, rowing, rugby union, soccer, squash, surfing, swimming, taekwondo, tennis, underwater hockey, volleyball, water polo, and yachting.